seabbs/cmmid.stan.seir/README.md

 ### Fit the model

-  - Fit the model using NUTS
+  - Fit the model using NUTS - this won’t actually fit probably due to model misspecification but maybe also user error…

 <!-- end list -->